gameserverapp/Platform/Documentation/docs/dashboard/monetization/payment_options.md

 ### 5. Setup webhook
-Below where you configured the API features, you can set up webhooks.
+Underneath the API features section you can set up webhooks.

 :::info
 Webhooks are used for subscriptions.
 Without webhooks your subscriptions won't work.